Context engineering is how we make your AI actually useful.

 Layer 1: The Entity Model

-When your AI knows who the customer is across every system, it can answer questions and take action without you having to pull up three different screens.
+The entity model gives your AI a shared vocabulary for your business.
+When every system references the same entities, your AI can answer questions and take action without someone having to pull up three different screens.

 Layer 2: The Context Documentation

-This is the stuff that lives in your head.
-What you charge different customers and why, what to do when something goes wrong, how the business changes with the seasons, which customers need extra attention.
-All the unwritten rules that govern how your business actually operates.
+This is the knowledge your team navigates every day that your systems can’t access.
+What you charge different clients and why, what to do when something goes wrong, how the business changes with the seasons, which relationships need extra attention.
+The unwritten rules and accumulated judgment that govern how your business actually operates.

-We write it down in plain language (not code, not configuration files) so both your team and your AI can read it.
+We translate it into plain language (not code, not configuration files) so both your team and your AI can read it.
 And when the business evolves, the documentation evolves with it.

 Layer 3: The Integration Layer

 The technical infrastructure that connects your systems and makes them accessible to your AI.
-Each business system gets its own integration server that handles four things: making your business data available as structured context (customer history, how you price things, service boundaries), providing reusable workflow templates for standard operations like drafting a quote or onboarding a customer, making sure your AI can only see and touch what’s appropriate for each person’s role, and giving it the ability to take action in your systems with appropriate confirmation before it does anything.
+Each business system gets its own integration server that handles four things: making your business data available as structured context (entity history, service rules, operational boundaries), providing reusable workflow templates for standard operations like drafting a quote or onboarding a client, making sure your AI can only see and touch what’s appropriate for each person’s role, and giving it the ability to take action in your systems with appropriate confirmation before anything changes.

 This layer is what makes the whole thing hold up over time.
 The business logic is separated from the technical integrations, so when an API changes or you swap out a tool, everything else keeps working.